shuvrobasu/credit-risk-tool/README.md

 - Creates Python virtual environment and installs all packages
 - Runs `npm install` for the frontend
 - Initialises Alembic and runs all migrations
+- Installs llama.cpp if not present (DO NOT USE LLAMA-CPP-PYTHON)
 - Seeds the database with realistic fake data via `seed_data.py`
 - Verifies PostgreSQL and Memurai service status